Running With a Stroller: 13 Tips + Safety Guide For Parents

 Here’s why: the jogging stroller provides some resistance training and helps you burn more calories.
 Also, just like with anything else, the more you run with your stroller, the easier it will be.

-Instead of focusing on your pace, try to dial into your Rate of Perceived Exertion (RPE) – it basically accounts for the extra effort of hauling the stroller everywhere!
+Instead of using training plans that focus on your pace, consider heart rate training or dial into your Rate of Perceived Exertion (RPE).
+Either of these alternatives better account for the extra effort of hauling the stroller everywhere!

 Related: 8 Strategies to Beat Overtraining